Simple 5-Step Admission Process (Newport Mesa Preschool)

-To be considered for admission, parents must submit their completed application for the Susan Phillips Day School.* Once we receive your family’s application, we will contact you personally to schedule a parent observation time.
+To be considered for admission, parents must submit their completed application for the Susan Phillips Day School with the $25 application fee.
+Once we receive your family’s application, we will contact you personally to schedule your parent tour.

-All prospective students are required to participate in a child observation appointment conducted by the school’s director.
-This small group event takes place either during or after our school day depending on preference and availability.
+All prospective students are required to participate in a child observation conducted by the school’s director and staff.
+This small group event takes place in late January after our regular school day.
 These observations last approximately 45 minutes and are designed to assess children for basic pre-kindergarten readiness.

 Step 5: Admission Notification

-All perspective students will be notified of their child’s admission status (i.e. program acceptance or placement in waiting pool) within 10 business days of the child’s completed observation session.
-Parents have 5 business days from receipt of the acceptance to notify the school of their intent to enroll their child as well as submit their security deposit and necessary paperwork.
+All perspective families will be notified of their child’s admission status (i.e. program acceptance or placement on wait list) within 10 business days of the child's completed observation session.
+Parents have 2 calendar days from receipt of the acceptance to notify the school of their intent to enroll their child as well as submit their security deposit and necessary paperwork.
 Submission of required forms and payment serves as confirmation of program acceptance.

 The Susan Phillips Day School (SPDS) admits students of any race, color, national and ethnic origin to all the rights privileges, programs, and activities generally accorded or made available to students at the school.
 It does not discriminate on the basis of race, color, national or ethnic origin in administration of its educational policies, admissions policies, and other school administered programs.